systemd/particleos/README.md

 systemd-homed is unable to resize the home directory.
 The extra LUKS mount options are BTRFS mount options to make image builds with `mkosi` faster by compressing data on disk and allowing users to delete subvolumes.

+## Default root password and user when booting in a virtual machine

+If you boot ParticleOS in a virtual machine using `mkosi vm`, the root password is automatically set to `particleos` and a default user `particleos` with password `particleos` is created as well.